 For further course relented information please contact Dr Craig Wright Couse Leader email@example.com

-The School of Sport and Wellbeing has strong links with a large number of sports organisations, including professional sports teams, public and private sector sports providers and grassroots sports clubs.
+The School of Sport and Health Sciences has strong links with a large number of sports organisations, including professional sports teams, public and private sector sports providers and grassroots sports clubs.
 We regularly invite guest speakers from industry to speak to students within the modules on this course.

 This represents a valuable opportunity for students to meet potential employers and learn about life in the sports industry.
 For example, we have had guest lectures given by representatives of Wigan Warriors Rugby League Club, Bolton Wanderers Football Club, Blackburn Rovers Football Club, Lancashire Football Association, The Rugby Football League and Preston City Council.

 The MSc Sports coaching also benefits from a number of unique opportunities within the school.
 Within the school there are strong links with The Institute of Coaching and Performance (ICaP) which is Chaired and Directed by David Collins.
 The school is also responsible the delivery for the PGDip in Elite Coaching (UKCC Level 4 Coach Education: Pentium Group).
 As both ICAP and PGDip are central to the school there are a number of opportunities to share current research and practice from within the elite coaching environment.